 - Visas

-What should employers do if an employee has used a false ID for I-9 verification?
+What Should Employers do if an Employee Uses a False ID for I-9 Verification?

 If an employee reveals that they do not have authorization to work or they have provided false documentation, their employment must be terminated.
 However, if they prove that they now have the correct documentation and their status has been “regularized,” an employer can continue their employment, even if they originally provided false documentation.
 The employer should complete a fresh I-9 with the new documents and attach it to the old Form I-9 with a signed and dated explanation.